 - Institutional investors have a fiduciary duty that requires them to consider material issues.

-- Companies have limited resources, and must therefore focus on disclosing and managing relevant issues.
+- Companies have limited resources, and must therefore focus on disclosing and managing the performance of material issues.

-- The potential for negative social and environmental impacts of operations can present material costs to society.
+- The potential for negative social and environmental impacts of operations can present high costs to investors, companies and society.

 SASB and Materiality

 SASB uses the U.S. Supreme Court definition of materiality in its development of sustainability accounting standards.
 SASB believes that every investor has the right to material information in an accessible and cost-free format.
 Accordingly, SASB focuses on making material sustainability information available in the Form 10-K.

 SASB is determining material sustainability issues at the industry level.
 SASB’s materiality assessment is similar in nature to that applied by companies in the preparation of their Form 10-K. (For more information on how SASB determines material sustainability issues for 80+ industries, please see the Determining Materiality page.)
 By developing industry-specific metrics suitable for companies to disclose in the Form 10-K, SASB facilitates comparable corporate reporting.